 - 10% of fat is glucogenic.

-Wilder’s conclusion that a diet needs to have more than two times the ketogenic precursors compared to glucogenic precursors is still the basis of the formulation of diets used to treat epilepsy and other conditions today.
+Wilder’s conclusion that a diet needs to have more than two times the ketogenic precursors compared to glucogenic precursors is still the basis of the formulation of diets used to treat epilepsy.

 The most straight forward approach is to assume that protein has no impact on insulin or blood sugars.